 Part 1 of 2

 The jewelry industry has been hit particularly hard with the recession.
-De Beers has even been desperately trying to pitch diamonds as a safe investment like gold.
+De Beers has even been desperately pitching diamonds as a safe investment like gold.
 After all, gemstones and jewelry are discretionary items on family budgets.
 So does it mean doom and gloom for all jewelry artisans?

 Not according to the upcoming book, Exploiting Chaos: 150 Ways to Spark Innovation During Times of Change by Jeremy Gutsche, the Canadian founder of Trendhunter where I occasionally submit articles to.
 Click on the picture above for a sneak peek at the first free chapter which chronicles the amazing rise and fall of famous companies and what his book is about.